gfhd0054/XD_hifi_proto/UserTest.md

 2. **Recognition rather than recall** : Expected more specific information(title, hints to contents) when hover on a timestamp.
 (H)

 ### :bulb: High-level reflections:
-What did you overall learn from the user testing experience?
+**What did you overall learn from the user testing experience?**
-1. The UI is somewhat intuitive, but some parts are not delicate.
+~~1.
+The UI is somewhat intuitive, but some parts are not delicate.
 In particular, there were many shortcomings in terms of user autonomy such as "absence of Submit button at pop-quiz".
-2. It is necessary to clarify the replay timestamp function.
+2. It is necessary to clarify the replay timestamp function.~~
+1. A few number of participants may induce the gap between needs and solutions, since the thoughts of users in Needfinding step and User testing step can be different.
+2. It's good to have continuous user testing while developing, to reduce the gap between thoughts of users and developer before it gets too wide.
+We thought it would be really hard to edit implementation for almost completed prototype.
+3. Users don't entirely focus on the tasks.
+They also consider their usual surfing experience and give us comments.
+4. Users expect to have a real experience, even though what we provide is 'prototype' of it (not released version of it).
+5. It's hard that users catch the intention of developer only by testing.

-What would you do differently for better results and insights?<br>
+**What would you do differently for better results and insights?**
-Since we have limited time, we will add features that will give users great satisfaction with even a slight change.
-And these features can be developed with a total of three directions: Aesthetic design, Visibility, User control.
+1. Include more users in the step of needfinding and user testing, in order to quantify and generalize their needs and corresponding solutions.
+2. Conduct more user testing in the middle of development stage.
+Also, ask some opinions from user or designer before implement something.
+3. For the elements non-relevant with tasks, consider them also importantly, and make them user-friendly.
+4. Provide detailed explanation about situation/environment setting before user testing, so that users get closer to real experiences.
+5. After user testing, discuss about the designers' intention and how the users actually felt about it.
+Get the weak points of implementation.

 ## Studio Reflections :busts_in_silhouette:
 **Private room** : Making and inviting a room is intuitive, but looking and searching at a list of friends is not intuitive.